Are you having trouble paying attention at work? Do you need help studying in school?

 - Impatient; low tolerance of frustration.

-- Impulsive, either verbally or in action, as an impulsive spending of money.
+- Impulsive, either verbally or in action, as in an impulsive spending of money.

 - Changing plans, enacting new schemes or career plans and the like; hot-tempered.